ratta2ii/my-app-name/README.md

 ## Description

-I am trying to host this on Azure and coming up with the following error.
+I am trying to host this on Azure and coming up with the following error after I go to the new URL.
 This repo contains ONLY the necessary files (I think) to solve this problem.

 Error: ENOENT: no such file or directory, stat '/home/site/wwwroot/server/dist/index.html'